simontaen/Passions/Notes.md

 * Try a TabBarController with a hidden tabBar replaced by a pageControl
 * redesign FavArtist cell, maybe add Playcount?
 * add a fancy control to (un-)fav the artist
+* A guy rocking out when refreshing on pull-to-refresh

 # 2.0